 - All injuries at the Pool must be reported immediately to Manager.

 - No animals other than Seeing Eye or Registered Service Dogs are permitted on premises.

 - Slide in three (3) foot area is restricted to use by children 3-9 years of age.

-- No age restriction on the slide into the 3 1/2 foot water.
-Badge restrictions will apply on this slide.
+- No age restriction on the slide into the 3 1/2 foot section.
+Non-swimmer (wristband) restrictions apply on this slide.

 - Parking is allowed in the parking lots only.
 NO PARKING IS ALLOWED ON THE GRASS AT ANY TIME.
 There are three parking lots available for parking.
 Lot # 1 on the left, Lot #2 on the right and Lot #3 the upper lot on Rosedale Ave.

 - Members will be allowed to drop off at the circle in front of the entrance of the pool.
 There is no parking allowed in the circle.
 Waiting time is limited to 15 minutes.

 - Members and Guests are encouraged to order food from the Snack Bar on site.
 Ordering food from outside vendors and consuming that food inside the pool area will not be allowed.